gyuho/learn/doc/distributed_systems_raft/README.md

 commit log entries of its own. `term` is used to detect these stale leaders:

 - Every RPC contains the `term` of its sender.
-- The receiver denies the RPC if the sender's `term` is older.
+- **The receiver denies the RPC if the sender's `term` is older**.
 And if the RPC is rejected for such reason, the sender reverts to `follower`, and updates its `term`.
 - If the receiver receives a RPC from a sender with newer `term`, then the receiver reverts to `follower`, and updates its `term`, and then processes RPC normally.